 This course focuses on understanding the concept of what an enterprise is and the methods of administering them.
 The course explores what it means to be a manager and the tools that are used for controlling, supervising, and planning.
 Throughout the course, students are exposed to the differing methods of management from different cultures and study the most successful techniques used by corporations.
-Field of Specialization: Management & Human Development

-2145 Business Comunication
+2145 Business Communication

 The course aims for the students to understand how to communicate effectively in a work environment.
 To be able to reach out to the public and engage in two-way communication.
 As well as Realizing the importance of effective media utilization in communication.
-Field of Specialization: Marketing